jaensen/eth_events_nethermind/readme.md

-This repository demonstrates a problem I have with Nethermind's eth_getLogs-implementation.
+This repository demonstrates a problem I have with Nethermind's eth_getLogs-implementation (Github issue: https://github.com/NethermindEth/nethermind/issues/2868).

 The code looks for the following event on the xDai chain:
 ```json